 The EdD program is a part-time cohort program that focuses on issues of research utilization to inform professional practice.
 Candidates must have a current higher education professional position or corporate education position with significant responsibility to be considered eligible.
 An extensive program of coursework in higher and postsecondary education can include the history of higher education; organizational theory; globalization; finance and governance; adult and workplace learning; and organizational studies.
-The culminating experience is a prospectus and project designed to improve professional practice through an intervention in the workplace that builds on knowledge of how others have dealt with the issue and incorporates an appropriate theoretical perspective.
+The culminating experience is a prospectus and project designed to improve professional practice through an intervention in the workplace that builds on the knowledge of how others have dealt with the issue and incorporate an appropriate theoretical perspective.

 The EdD program is a 3-year model, with 6 credits required Fall, Spring, and Summer.

 For the first summer, a full-time 2-week research design workshop is required of all students.

 The objectives of the EdD program include providing:

 - Meaningful learning opportunities for employed professionals to earn a terminal degree in an integrated curriculum with immediate applicability to their professional settings